George Williams (philanthropist): Works

-In 1841, he went to London and worked as an apprentice at Hitchcock & Rogers, a draper's shop and became a member of the King's Weigh House Congregational Church, using his time for evangelisation.
+In 1841, he went to London and worked as an apprentice at Hitchcock & Rogers, a draper's shop, and became a member of the King's Weigh House Congregational Church, using his time for evangelisation.
 After three years, in 1844, Williams was promoted to department manager.
 He married the owner George Hitchcock's daughter, Helen Jane Maunder Hitchcock in 1853, and was taken into partnership at the drapers, renaming to George Hitchcock, Williams & Co.
 When Hitchcock died in 1863, Williams became the sole owner of the firm.

-Hitchcock and Williams had 7 children, his son Albert, a solicitor would go on to marry the granddaughter of Thomas Cook.
+Hitchcock and Williams had seven children; his son Albert, a solicitor, would go on to marry the granddaughter of Thomas Cook.
 Williams's nephew John Williams married the only child of his lifelong London friend, Matthew Hodder, founder of British publisher Hodder & Stoughton.

-In 1868, Williams offered to contribute towards the election expenses of Charles Reed (British politician).
+In 1868, Williams offered to contribute towards the election expenses of Charles Reed.
 When Williams died on 6 November 1905 at the Victoria and Albert Hotel, Torquay, England, he was president for societies including Band of Hope, London City Mission, Railway Mission and YWCA.

 His funeral took place at St Paul's Cathedral on 14 November 1905, with 2,600 people in attendance and is commemorated with a bust atop his family vault at Highgate Cemetery (west).

 Founding of YMCA

 Appalled by the terrible conditions in London for young working men, on 6 June 1844 Williams gathered a group of 11 fellow drapers in the living quarters of Hitchcock & Rogers to create a place that would not tempt young men into sin.
-They were James Smith (from W D Owen drapers), Christopher.
-W Smith, Norton Smith, Edward Valentine, Edward Beaumont, M Glasson, William Creese, Francis John Crockett, E Rogers, John Harvey and John C Symons.
+They were James Smith (from W. D. Owen drapers), Christopher W. Smith, Norton Smith, Edward Valentine, Edward Beaumont, M. Glasson, William Creese, Francis John Crockett, E. Rogers, John Harvey and John Christian Symons.

-The name, Young Men's Christian Association (YMCA), was settled on at the suggestion of Christopher W Smith, a fellow draper at Hitchcock & Rogers.
+The name, Young Men's Christian Association (YMCA), was settled on at the suggestion of Christopher W. Smith, a fellow draper at Hitchcock & Rogers.
 It promoted Muscular Christianity.
 One of the earliest converts and contributors to the new association was George's employer, George Hitchcock, who was the organisation's first treasurer.